privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 ## The bigger picture

 This isn't just about age verification.
-The [EU Digital Identity Wallet](https://github.com/eu-digital-identity-wallet) is intended to become a cornerstone of digital identity in Europe - used for everything from opening bank accounts to accessing government services.
+The [EU Digital Identity Wallet](https://github.com/eu-digital-identity-wallet) is intended to become a cornerstone of digital identity in Europe, used for everything from opening bank accounts to accessing government services.

 If the architecture trusts the app to honestly report verification results, the entire system's security depends on the assumption that no one will modify the app.
 In 2025, that's not a reasonable assumption.